Carnegie Mellon University

 Considerations:

-1. Depending on your course content, focusing on one aspect of DEI that aligns most with your existing learning objectives, course materials, assignments, or classroom activities is one way to start small.
+1. Depending on your course content and what constitutes disciplinary expertise/excellence, focusing on one aspect of inclusion/belonging that aligns most with your existing learning objectives, course materials, assignments, or classroom activities is one way to start small.

 Examples:

-1. Write learning objectives that allow multiple points of entry into professional development.
+1. Consider learning objectives that allow multiple points of entry into professional development.
 (Business)

 1. Original learning objective: “Recognize and practice ethical and responsible professional behaviors.”